-At Family Adventure Camp, Cub Scouts and their families can camp overnight at Camp Geiger for one night.
-This camp has a different theme every year and is run by the Camp Geiger staff.
+At family adventure camp, Cub Scouts and their families can camp overnight at Camp Geiger for one night.
+This camp has a different theme every year and is ran by the Camp Geiger Staff.
 Family Adventure Camp is open to all Tigers, Wolves, Bears, and Webelos Scouts and their families.

 Spooktacular is the annual Halloween-themed Camp Geiger open house for all Cub Scouts and their families.
 No pre-registration is required, and everyone is encouraged to wear their costumes.
 Some of the programs offered include a haunted house, haunted hayrides, BB shooting, archery, crafts, and games.